-Ideally, an assessor should have experience in all three disciplines covered in the program standards: administration, training and operations.
-All applicants must have strong computer skills; good writing skills; and excellent interpersonal skills.
-An applicant selected for a team leader position will be required to complete a minimum of two assessments as an assessor before being assigned as a team leader.
+In addition to the minimum qualifications outlined in the RFA, all applicants must have excellent interpersonal skills.
+Applicants for team leader and compliance auditor will also be required to have strong computer and writing skills; and will be required to complete a minimum of two assessments as an assessor before being assigned as a team leader or compliance auditor.